godotengine/godot-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 .. note::

     Currently, it isn't possible to import compressed WAV files to Godot.
+Save them to a raw data format to import them.

     You can still compress imported WAV files using the Import dock.

 - Ogg Vorbis files use a stronger compression that results in much